stanfordnlp/edu-convokit/README.md

 ## Future Extensions

+- Print entire transcript with formatting option
+- Enable saving of examples as csv
 - Add GPT feature annotation
 - Flexible ways for users to load their own prompts without having it in the Edu-ConvoKit repo
 - Connecting annotations/analysis to outcomes e.g., with regression methods